Mohammad-Subhan/Mohammad-Subhan/README.md

 ## 👋 Hello!
 I'm Subhan Khalid
-Full Stack Developer with 2+ years of experience.
-Familiar with MERN Stack, Next.Js, React.Js and HTML/CSS/JS Development.
-Always seeking to take ownership of the project and deliver faster than expected.
-Comfortable for web and API development.
+Full Stack Developer with 2+ years of hands-on experience.
+Proficient in Django, FastAPI, and the MERN stack.
+I thrive on building innovative applications and love taking on new challenges.
+Comfortable with both web app and mobile app development.

 ## 🛠️ Technologies and Tools:
 ![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)